SeaweedSungJin/wikipedia_ads/src/README.md

   `blip2_feature_extractor` to this checkpoint automatically when falling back to the HuggingFace loader.
 Provide a fine-tuned checkpoint via `qformer_weights` if desired.
   Candidate section texts are truncated to 512 tokens when scoring with Q-former to avoid GPU OOM errors with very long paragraphs.
+  Setting `colbert` to true enables ColBERTv2 for reranking.
+The model `colbert-ir/colbertv2.0` is loaded via HuggingFace and compared using the same late interaction scoring as Q-former.
+Enabling `bge` loads the lightweight cross-encoder `BAAI/bge-reranker-v2-m3` for multilingual reranking.
 3. Run the pipeline for a single query
    ```bash
    python main.py